natenka/pyneng-book-en/docs/source/exercises/18_exercises.rst

 Task 18.2c
 ~~~~~~~~~~~~~

-Copy send_config_commands() function from 18.2b task and redo it in the following way: If you have error when executing a command, ask user if you need to execute other commands.
+Copy the send_config_commands function from task 18.2b and remake it as follows:
+If an error occurs while executing a command, ask the user whether to continue
+executing other commands.

-Response options [y]/n:
+Answer options [y]/n:

-* y - to execute other commands.
-This is the default, so pressing any combination is perceived as "y"
+* y - execute other commands.
+This is the default, so any key is interpreted as y
 * n or no - do not execute other commands

-Function send_config_commands() should still return a tuple with two dictionaries:
+The send_config_commands function should still return a tuple of two dictionaries:

-* first dictionary with commands output that executed without error
+* the first dictionary with the output of commands that were executed without error
-* second dictionary with commands output that executed with errors
+* second dictionary with the output of commands that were executed with errors

-Both dictionaries in format:
+In both dictionaries:

 * key - command
-* value - output with execution of commands
+* value - output with command execution

-Function can be checked on one device.
+You can test the function on one device.

-Example of function execution:
+An example of how the send_config_commands function works:

 .. code:: python